0xDivyanshu/learn300/days/day2.md

         byte[] bytes = new byte[1024];
         byte[] shellcode;

-	#Save the incomming bytes to a byte array to execute
+	//Save the incomming bytes to a byte array to execute while (true)
-        while (true)
         {
             int bytesRec = handler.Receive(bytes);